How to Start Saving for Your Child's Education

 5. COVERDELL EDUCATION SAVINGS ACCOUNT

-Another option that is similar to a 529 plans is that a Coverdell Education Savings Account (ESA).
+Another option similar to 529 accounts is that a Coverdell Education Savings Account (ESA).
 Like the 529 plan, these accounts are tax-advantaged as long as the money is used to pay for educational expenses.
-It’s also considered your asset (not your child’s), so it will have less impact on your child’s chance of qualifying federal aid and other need-based scholarships.
+It’s also considered your asset (not your child’s), so it will have less impact on your child’s chance of qualifying for federal aid and other need-based scholarships.

 The difference?
 Coverdell ESAs can be used to cover any educational expenses, including K-12 costs such as private school tuition.

-However, there are some limits: You can only contribute $2,000 per year per child, and eligibility starts to phases out for couples earning more than $190,000 a year.
+However, there are some limits: You can only contribute $2,000 per year per child, and eligibility starts to phase out for couples earning more than $190,000 a year.

 6. ROTH IRA